laschieen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles is a script to Display the content of /etc/passwd and /etc/hosts.

 4-lastlines is a script to Display the last 10 lines of /etc/passwd.

+5-firstlines is a script to Display the first 10 lines of /etc/passwd.